This application uses Meta’s Llama 3 8B LLM to teach users about Earth’s geography, cultures, ecology, and history. The model powers four play modes:

 The core files for this integration are located within the directory app/src/main/java/com.meta.pixelandtexel.geovoyage/services/llama and its subfolders.

-This application supports two services for running the model and receiving results: Ollama and AWS Bedrock.
+This application supports two services for running the model: Ollama and AWS Bedrock.

 fun submitQuery(